SorenEricMent/psychosis/README.md

 - Use interface to compile .te rulesets into full rulesets

+- Loading and showing access vector definition
+- Loading and editing capabilities

 - Add new layers (a set of Modules) to projects
 - Add new Modules(a .te, .if and a .fc file) to layers
 - Check the overview of Project / Layer / Modules